DevExpress-Examples/how-to-perform-automatic-spell-checking-e2286/Readme.md

 When the [DevExpress ASP.NET Web Forms Spell Checker](https://docs.devexpress.com/AspNet/3686/components/spell-checker) finds a word missing from dictionaries, the control displays the check spelling form.
 This form allows users to correct, skip, or ignore the word.
 In this example, the [ASPxSpellChecker](https://docs.devexpress.com/AspNet/3686/components/spell-checker) control corrects spelling automatically.

 > [!NOTE]
 > In the example, the Spell Checker replaces a misspelled word with the first word from the suggestion list.
-As a result, the control may correct words improperly.
+As a result, the control may correct words incorrectly.

 ![Correct Spelling Automatically with DevExpress ASP.NET Web Forms Spell Checker](/spell-checker-correct-spelling.gif)